bartwilk/terraform-snowflake-demo/README.md

 Step 2

-Create a project and bucker in Google Cloud Service
+Create a project and bucket in Google Cloud Service

-#bash

-PROJECT_ID=your-project
-BUCKET=your-tf-state-bucket
-LOCATION=us-central1

-gcloud config set project "$PROJECT_ID" gsutil mb -l "$LOCATION" " gsutil "gs://tf-state-bucket10001"

 Step 3

-Initialize GCS by running gcloud init
+Create local authentication credentials on your local shell for your user account:

+"gcloud auth application-default login"

+Step 4